 “That's one of the amazing things about the Internet, we have access to tell our story to the world,” says peach grower Nikiko Masumoto of Masumoto Family Farm in Del Rey, Calif.
 “The stories that we share try to open the heart of farming, not just promotion or marketing, but actually a whole picture of what we do, challenges, hopes, dreams, successes and lessons learned.”

-The farm’s Facebook page has nearly 1,600 likes, while Masumoto tweets out farm pictures and information to more than 1,000 followers.
+The farm’s Facebook page has more than 3,000 likes, while Masumoto tweets out farm pictures and information to more than 1,700 followers.
 She sums up the farm’s social media strategy in four tiers: telling its story publicly; sharing information with potential eaters and supporters; connecting with likeminded individuals and groups – markets and chefs, for instance; and as an avenue for listening to customers in order to improve the farm’s operations and service.

 And in a marketplace where farmers can feel isolated, by miles and culture, from the consumers who eat their food, Masumoto says social media engagement serves as a bridge of conversation.

 “One of the benefits of that in the sustainable agriculture community has been the ability to create a sense of shared belonging and purpose across the great farmer-eater divide,” she says.

 But does spending time building a following on Facebook or retweeting Mark Bittman’s latest column result in an actual bump in farm sales or volunteerism?

 On one hand, Elizabeth Henderson of Peacework Farm in Newark, NY, says that while she’s been able to attract more than 600 followers to Peacework’s community supported agriculture Facebook page, “all those likes do not equate with actual, active CSA memberships."